Sabah Progressive Party: Withdrawal from Barisan Nasional

 The SAPP won two parliamentary seats in the general election held on 8 March 2008.
 After the 2008 election, there were calls by many Sabahan political parties for more autonomy from the Malaysian federal government.

 SAPP President Yong Teck Lee announced on 18 June 2008 that the party would file a "no-confidence motion" in the Dewan Rakyat on 23 June against Prime Minister Abdullah Ahmad Badawi, calling on him to step down.
 The party, criticising what it described as insensitivity on the part of the government towards issues in Sabah, said that it was taking advantage of a unique "window of opportunity" for the sake of Sabah interests, including autonomy, return of Labuan and 20% of oil revenues.
 The majority of the Sabah population are generally content with the SAPP no-confidence vote against Prime Minister Abdullah who has been accused a number of wrongdoings including corruption and abuse of power.
 In retaliation for calling for a vote of no-confidence against Abdullah, the BN supreme council issued a show-cause letter to SAPP.
 A 30-day period was to give SAPP a chance to reply and defend itself before BN took any action against them.

 On 17 September 2008, SAPP quit Barisan Nasional.
 Nevertheless, the decision came at a price as the party's deputy president, one of its vice-presidents, and its youth chief (who chose to remain within BN) all opposed the move and withdrew from the party.
 Some 2,000 members of the party similarly disagreed from the move and left the party, showing support for these dissident leaders.

-Forming the United Sabah Alliance
+Forming the United Sabah Alliance and Gabungan Rakyat Sabah

-In 2016, the party formed a part of the United Sabah Alliance (USA).
+In 2016, the party formed a part of the United Sabah Alliance (USA) and reformed the coalition in 2020 as Gabungan Rakyat Sabah (GRS).
+SAPP officially became the part of the official member of Gabungan Rakyat Sabah in 2020.